inevolin/ParadeDB-vs-ElasticSearch/README.md

 *   **Data Storage Differences**:
     *   **ParadeDB**: Stores full raw text data in PostgreSQL tables (title and content columns) plus creates BM25 search indexes, resulting in larger storage footprint.
     *   **Elasticsearch**: Only maintains compressed inverted indexes and tokenized data optimized for search, resulting in more efficient storage.
+    *   **Why ParadeDB often looks larger in this benchmark**: ParadeDB is a PostgreSQL database, so the measured size includes table heap storage (raw `title`/`content`), MVCC/page overhead, and secondary indexes (the BM25 index on `documents`, plus the btree/GIN indexes on `child_documents`).
+Elasticsearch’s reported store size is optimized for search workloads and uses compression/segment structures; it does not map 1:1 to Postgres heap+index accounting.
 *   **Workload**:
     *   **Ingestion**: Bulk loading of JSON documents.
     *   **Queries**: The benchmark executes a mix of 6 distinct query types to simulate real-world usage patterns: